MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ![](2021-04-14-11-22-57.png)

-Excel Upload contains all additional models that are currently based on Excel or extensions to the current models that are joined during the import to SAC
+Excel Upload contains all additional models currently based on Excel or extensions to the current models joined during the import to SAC.

 ![](2021-04-14-11-24-10.png)

 ## SAC Models

-All models and stories are saved in this folder owned by Summer.Additional members can be added by contacting her.
+All models and stories are saved in this folder owned by Summer.
+Additional members can be added by contacting her.

-Currenctly the STA_* tables map to the following models:
+Currently, the STA_* tables map to the following models:

 | SQL_TABLE  |SAC_MODEL  |
 |---|---|